A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: The Implied Volatility and Estimating the Arbitrage-Free Price of a Liquidity Token

-We conclude this section by revisiting Example~\ref{ex:motivating} to calibrate the volatility to empirical data.
-Within this example we find that the proposed procedure can accurately re-price the liquidity token so as to effectively eliminate the arbitrage opportunities encountered in practice based on the prevailing market price of $2\sqrt{P}$. \begin{example} Consider the USDC/WETH Uniswap v3 pool on the Polygon blockchain considered in Example~\ref{ex:motivating} (i.e., $\dt = 2$ seconds and $\gamma = 5bps$, i.e., $\hat\gamma \approx 5.0025bps$).
-As in Example~\ref{ex:motivating}, throughout this discussion we will set $r = 5\%$.
-Recall, also, from the third case in Example~\ref{ex:impliedvol} there exist two distinct implied volatilities for the market price of $2\sqrt{P}$ given by $\sigstr_1 \approx 6.44\%$ and $\sigstr_2 \approx 310.47\%$ (annualized) since $\dt < \overline{\dt} \approx 42.40$ hours.
-Using the USDC/WETH data of Example~\ref{ex:motivating}, we can calibrate $C \approx 2.5937 \times 10^{-5}$.\footnote{So as to more accurately approximate the geometric Brownian motion, the calibrated $C$ only considers blocks in which a swap occurred, i.e., so that $N$ is the number of blocks with swaps rather than the total number of blocks within June 2023.} To determine which case of Corollary~\ref{cor:repricing-vol} we fall into, we note that $\gamma < \bar\gamma_* \approx 64.32\%$ and $\bar\sigma_* \approx 6,336.63\% > \sigstr_2$.
-Noting that $G_C(\sigstr_1) \approx 1.95 \times 10^{-5} > 0 > G_C(\sigstr_2) \approx -2.86 \times 10^{-4}$, there exists a unique volatility $\sigM \approx 25.82\%$ (annualized) which fits the observed Uniswap data which admits an arbitrage at the market price of $2\sqrt{P}$ (as observed in Example~\ref{ex:motivating}).
-Finally, with this approximation of the calibrated volatility, we are able to re-price the liquidity token by noting that $\hat\gamma/\gamstr(\sigM) \approx 3.069 > 1$, i.e., Uniswap is underpricing the liquidity token by a factor of $3.069$.
+In contrast to the market price $2\sqrt{P}$ utilized for the implied volatility in Section~\ref{sec:vol} above, herein we want to calibrate the pricing of the liquidity token to the observed data.
+To do this, we will first find the volatility $\sigM > 0$ so that we observe martingale pricing in the data.
+Specifically, over a given historical time period (e.g., 1 month), we find the volatility $\sigM > 0$ so that the delta hedged position under pricing with $\gamstr(\sigM)$ at the end of the period has the same value as the start of the period.
+We note that this historically calibrated volatility differs from the more traditional historical volatility based on repeated snapshots of the data.
+To demonstrate the long-term stability of this method, we revisit Example~\ref{ex:motivating} to calibrate the volatility to empirical data.
+Within this example, we find that the proposed method can accurately re-price the liquidity token so as to effectively eliminate the arbitrage opportunities encountered in practice based on the prevailing market price of $2\sqrt{P}$ even months after the calibration period. \begin{example} Consider the USDC/WETH Uniswap v3 pool on the Polygon blockchain considered in Example~\ref{ex:motivating} (i.e., $\dt = 2$ seconds and $\gamma = 5bps$, i.e., $\hat\gamma \approx 5.0025bps$).
+As in Example~\ref{ex:motivating}, throughout this discussion we will set $r = 0\%$.
+Recall, also, from the first case in Example~\ref{ex:impliedvol} there exist a unique implied volatilities for the market price of $2\sqrt{P}$ given by $\sigstr \approx 316.75\%$ (annualized).
+Specifically, calibrating the volatility $\sigM > 0$ to January 2023, we find $\sigM \approx 143.75\%$ (annualized) which we then apply throughout the full 2023 calendar year.
+We note that, with this approximation of the calibrated volatility, we are able to re-price the liquidity token by noting that $\hat\gamma/\gamstr(\sigM) \approx 2.2048 > 1$, i.e., Uniswap is underpricing the liquidity token by a factor of $2.2048$.